seejwy/skapi-doc/database-advanced/README.md

 })
 ```

-Once a user has subscribed to another user in a particular subscription group, they can fetch the records in that group:
+Once a user has subscribed to the subscription group of a user, they will have access to the records in that subscription group.

 ```js
 // User 'B' can get records in subscription group 5 of user 'A'